 Fig. 2 what does "overall" mean"?
 Fig. 2D shows that sample sizes are small-- 2 turtles, 2 snakes, 10 lizards.
 Fig. 2C shows that you have 1 species of tropical something.
 I realize that that is what is available, but my feeling is that any conclusions from this meta-analysis are premature.
 You just have no good sampling (not your fault) and no power.
 The utility of a meta-analysis here is to highlight the paucity of information

 Response: Thanks for catching that.
 We have revised the figure 2 caption.
 Reviewer 2 is correct that these are all the studies out there currently that met our inclusion criteria.
-However, the meta-analysis is based on >600 individual lizards across the treatments, so we don’t agree that we have ‘no power’.
+However, the meta-analysis is based on >600 individuals across the treatments, so we don’t agree that we have ‘no power’.
 This approach is still more superior than a single empirical study on its own.

 line 153 What about behavior?
 In any case genetic adaptation and plasticity need not be competing.

 Response: We agree.
-We have made it clear that behaviour is important in the discission:
+We have made it clear that behaviour is important in the discussion:

 “Overall, our results suggest that most reptiles may have limited developmental plasticity in thermal traits, relying instead on energetically expensive behaviours (i.e. thermoregulation) [3,48] or responses that operate on slower time scales (i.e. local adaptation)”